To apply, click here. Students are strongly encouraged to apply as early as possible due to limited number of grants.

 Beddings will be rented and covered by the budget.
 Students do not need to bring their own beddings.
 Daily necessities, such as personal cups, dishes etc. will be needed.

-May 15 (Friday): Depart for Japan.
+May 13 (Wednesday): Depart USA for Japan.
 Students need to arrange their own drop-off and pickup at a nearby airport.

 Note: This information will be updated frequently.